SquilliamWallace/Radio-Tele-Frontend/README.md

 5. If the branch displayed at the bottom left does not say **development**, then click on it to open the branch selection dialogue box at the top.
 Then search for the **origin/development** branch and then select it to check out that branch.
 **Note**: Check package.json for any dependencies marked with a “^” before the version number, this indicates automatic updating and can lead to problems down the road.

+### Obtain the SecretKey component
+The frontend uses a "secret key" component to connect to AWS.
+You will have to retrieve this from a team member who has access to it.
+For security reasons, this cannot be pushed to GitHub.
+The SecretKey.js file will go into the "utils" directory within the project.
+The project will NOT compile without this file!

 ### Run the app
 1. In the terminal, make sure you are in the **vue-front-end** directory and then type the following commands to install, build, and run the web application locally.
    `npm install`